ian-de-vries/SSMaterialCalendarPicker/README.md

 ##Usage##
 *********
-Usage is really simple.
+Usage is really simple!

-1. Instantiate a SSMaterialCalendarPicker object on your View Controller:
+* Instantiate a SSMaterialCalendarPicker object on your View Controller:

 ```
 #!Objective-C